Ahtesham18112011/RISCV_MYTH/README.md

 ### Unsigned numbers
 In binary, an unsigned number is a representation of a non-negative integer, meaning it only represents positive whole numbers and zero.
 It doesn't have a sign bit to indicate positivity or negativity.
-Like 00000001 is a binary number equivalent to decimal number 1 it does not have a sign bit to indicatw whether this number is positive or negative in its MSD (Most significant Bit).
+Like 00000001 is a binary number equivalent to decimal number 1 it does not have a sign bit to indicate whether this number is positive or negative in its MSD (Most significant Bit).

 ![image](https://github.com/user-attachments/assets/cfd8c53a-9025-4738-a92a-11264b30dd97)